awsdocs/amazon-s3-userguide/doc_source/analytics-storage-class.md

 You use storage class analysis to observe your data access patterns over time to gather information to help you improve the lifecycle management of your STANDARD\_IA storage\.
 After you configure a filter, you'll start seeing data analysis based on the filter in the Amazon S3 console in 24 to 48 hours\.
 However, storage class analysis observes the access patterns of a filtered data set for 30 days or longer to gather information for analysis before giving a result\.
 The analysis continues to run after the initial result and updates the result as the access patterns change

-When you first configure a filter, the Amazon S3 console may take a moment to analyze the your data\.
+When you first configure a filter, the Amazon S3 console may take a moment to analyze your data\.

 Storage class analysis observes the access patterns of a filtered object data set for 30 days or longer to gather enough information for the analysis\.
 After storage class analysis has gathered sufficient information, you'll see a message in the Amazon S3 console that analysis is complete\.